 When sickness occurs in a public place, someone will have the responsibility of cleaning up the residue of the event.
-Clean up people must take special precautions to protect themselves from contamination because the residue can be highly contagious.

-Bodily fluids are considered to be potentially contagious.
+Clean up people must take special precautions to protect themselves from contamination because bodily fluids are considered to be potentially contagious.

-Supplies available at all times Protective wear for the clean up: Clean up/disinfectant products: face shields gloves hair covers shoe covers barrier gowns absorbent coagulating agent disinfectant/virucide paper towels biohazard red bags black plastic garbage bags plastic scrapes spray bottles hand sanitizers
+Supplies that should be available at all times

+Minimum required protective wear for the clean up:

+- Eye protection

+- Disposable gloves

+- Respiratory protection

+- Barrier gowns

+Clean up/disinfectant products:

+- · Absorbent coagulating agent

+- Disinfectant/virucide

+- Paper towels

+- Biohazard red bags

+- Black plastic garbage bags

+- Disposable scoop

+- Spray bottles